 - Weight bearing exercises with scoliosis

 Supplemental feedings can help with slowed growth.
 A feeding tube may be needed if the child breathes in (aspirates) food.
-Diets high in calories and fat combined with feeding tubes can help increase weight and height.
+A diet high in calories and fat combined with feeding tubes can help increase weight and height.
 Weight gain may improve alertness and social interaction.

 Medicines may be used to treat seizures.
-Supplements may be tried for other problems such as constipation, alertness, or rigid muscles.
+Supplements may be tried for constipation, alertness, or rigid muscles.

 Stem cell therapy, alone or in combination with gene therapy, is another hopeful treatment.